 X.4.1.1.4 Corrections to previously reported Treatment or Diagnosis

-It is only when a data item was incorrectly reported that this concept applies.
+When clinicians have determine information previously sent was erroneous they may send updates with the corrected information.
 The receiving system received data elements from a previous CDA document containing incorrect data elements and the incorrect data elements were imported by the receiving system.
 The receiving system receives a subsequent CDA document with corrected data elements.
 Business rules can support a summary section view of the replacement data elements.

 For example, a receiving system receives a CDA document with a problem section containing problems diabetes, asthma and pneumonia.
 The receiving system subsequently imports the three problems.
 The receiving system later receives a replacement document with a problem section containing problems diabetes, asthma and migraine (the pneumonia has been removed and migraine has been added).
 Business rules can determine that a replacement document has been provided because the replacement document contains a CDA relatedDocument element with @typeCode of RPLC.
 The replacement document contains a problem section with a removed problem and a newly added problem.
-The receiving system can render a User Defined Summary Section showing a comparison of the problems from the problem section of both documents.
+The receiving system can render a user defined document summary section showing a comparison of the problems from the problem section of both documents.
 The presented information can be used to assist in driving clinical workflows such as reconciling clinical data, as well as support for clinical decision making.

 X.4.1.1.5 Rendering Trends